The Catechol Benchmark: Time-series Solvent Selection Data for Few-shot Machine Learning: Introduction

 The full dataset we collected for this project consists of 1227 data-points, with different reaction conditions, with the inputs being: \begin{enumerate} \item[(1)] A selection of two different solvents in which the reaction was carried out, and the corresponding ratio of the solvents in the mixture. \item[(2)] The temperature at which the reaction was carried out. \item[(3)] The residence time of the reaction, i.e., how long the reactants were subject to the reaction conditions applied. \end{enumerate} The outputs consist of the yield of the starting material and the two observed products.
 We can further extract a dataset of single solvent data only.
 A visual summary of the data is provided in Figure \ref{fig: visual_summary}.

 We further expand the dataset by including previous measurements on the same reaction class collected on a similar molecule, which was reported when developing the solvent ramping technology~\citep{WO2025073762}.
 The two datasets are detailed in Table \ref{tab: dataset_tab}, and can be downloaded from Kaggle \footnote{Dataset: \url{https://www.kaggle.com/datasets/aichemy/catechol-benchmark/}. \\ Code: \url{https://github.com/jpfolch/catechol_solvent_selection}.}.
+We further include sustainability details for all the solvents screened in Table \ref{tab: green_solvents_grouped} according to the GSK guide \citep{henderson2011expanding}.